Stay up-to-date on all the exciting news, events, and achievements happening in

 UConn's Department of Chemistry

-Please enjoy this newsletter, and feel free to keep in touch—we would love to hear from you!
+Please enjoy this newsletter.
+Be well, and feel free to keep in touch—we love to hear from you!

 Professor and Head, Department of Chemistry